wppqywq/compositional-modeling/README.md

 ### Settings

 Meaning:
-- Meanings(trails) are fixed across generation.
+- Meaning is the scene (tower arrangement), fixed across generations.
-- Means represent as tower-building programs in DSL, in multiple program-level(fully decompositions -> reuseable chunks).
+- Each scene has multiple program representations in a DSL (from fully decomposed steps to chunk-reusing descriptions).

+> Assumption:
-> Assume: abstraction arises from choosing among alternative descriptions of the same underlying structure, not new meanings.
+> Abstraction in this setting arises from choosing among alternative descriptions of the same underlying structure, not from inventing new meanings.

 ---